 Mixed Results with Dining Room

-The layout of the buffet on Golden Princess was terrible.
+The layout of the buffet on Golden Princess was not ideal and felt a bit cramped.
 It was almost as though the designer had never designed a buffet line before or perhaps they designed it for a much smaller ship and it just didn't scale up properly.
-Either way, the layout was extremely poor ... but the food being served was generally pretty tasty and had a good selection of item for those who want to eat healthy ... as well as those who are on vacation :)
+Either way, the layout was extremely poor ... but the food being served was generally pretty tasty and had a good selection of items for those who want to eat healthily... as well as those who are on vacation and just wanted to have fun! :)

 Overall though, our voyage was fantastic and I look forward to sailing with Princess again in the future.